JamesJHPark/Travel-Destination-Builder/README.md

 your saved customized Dream Vacation list.
 - Thus, you can reload the state of my application by clicking on the LOAD LIST Button.
 - You can also reload the state of my application by selecting the menu item under Data on top left of the screen: Load Data.
-- Thus, this concludes my phase 3 of the project.
+- This concludes my phase 3 of the project.
 Thank you!